 Bowers & Wilkins has been making strides to nab a chunk of the mainstream audio market recently, particularly for those of us who don’t mind spending a bit more for a premium pair of headphones.
 The British audio manufacturer’s portfolio does a great job to stand out in the crowd, succeeding at unique designs that are classy and luxurious.
 It also helps that its acoustics are audiophile-grade and pricing isn’t generally that far out range for most people’s pocketbooks.
+Check out our best headphones list while you are here.

 Now the company is fully embracing the Bluetooth wireless trend, and has just released a new over-ear to lead the pack – the P7 Wireless.
 The preceding P7 wired variant was highly regarded, so let’s find out if the company was able to maintain that excellence without the wire in our Bowers & Wilkins P7 Wireless headphone review.